Prosecutor Resignations Regarding Case of Mayor Eric Adams

 I built this page to host the important documents, build out some thoughts, and use as a teaching and learning resource someday.

-In the Eric Adams case, we have two completely opposite views from different prosecutors in the same U.S. Department of Justice.
+In the Eric Adams case, we have two completely opposite views from different prosecutors in the same U.S. Department of Justice (DOJ).

-- One side essentially says this is a proper criminal prosecution of Eric Adams, properly grounded in facts and law, fully supported by successive U.S. Attorneys and team, and dismissal would be unethical and unjust.
+- One "side" essentially says this is a proper criminal prosecution of Eric Adams, properly grounded in facts and law, properly motivated, fully supported by successive U.S. Attorneys and team, and dismissal would be unethical and unjust.

-- This "side" includes Danielle Sassoon, Hagan Scotten, others who resigned, and others who support their position.
+- This "side" includes the fomer DOJ and Danielle Sassoon, Hagan Scotten, others who resigned, and others who support their position.

-- This "side" includes Emil Bove, Acting Deputy Attorney General (the number 2 official in the US DOJ), and others who support his position.
+- This "side" includes the current DOJ, including Emil Bove, Acting Deputy Attorney General (the acting number 2 official in the US DOJ and former personal defense attorney for President Donald Trump), and now Todd Blanche (the confirmed number 2 official in the US DOJ), the Attorney General (Pam Bondi) and others who support his position.

 - Normally, the different "sides" in a criminal prosecution are the prosecution (government) and defense.
 Here, current government officials disagree with government officials who resigned over the disagreement.